This is, talk about, you know, when hell freezes over.

 If we can't stand up as a conservative movement and repeal this ridiculous, outrageous piece of nanny state garbage, then there is no conservative movement.

-That that there ought to be a front and center assault on this notion that by 2012 the the incandescent light bulb is banned because we have to conserve energy in the name of global warming that isn't happening.
+There ought to be a front and center assault on this notion that by 2012, the incandescent light bulb is banned because we have to conserve energy in the name of global warming.

 Follow the money.